unpoller/unpoller.github.io/documentation/docs/install/freebsd.md

 ## Before this

-Make sure you have set up a user on your controller for UniFi Poller to use

-It is assumed that you have working (and supported) versions of Grafana (though see the Plugins section below) and at least one of InfluxDB/Prometheus

-(If you don't have then, brief instructions on installing InfluxDB and Grafana are given on [InfluxDB and Grafana Installation](install_influxdb.md))
+Make sure you have set up a user on your controller for UniFi Poller to poll.
+You must have a working (and supported) version of Grafana (though see the Plugins section below) and at least one of InfluxDB or Prometheus.
+If you don't have then, follow these instructions for installing [InfluxDB](../dependencies/influxdb) and [Grafana](../dependencies/grafana).

 ## FreeBSD